Lihadonisia, a hidden treasure of Greece

 LIhadonisia, a hidden treasure of Greece

-Lichadonisia is a complex of small, lush green islands on the north west of Euboea, with a landscape that looks like a painting.
-They were formed after volcanic activity and much of the islands were sunk by an earthquake of 426 BC.
+The Lichadonisia Islands are a complex of small, lush green islands in northwestern Euboea, with a landscape that looks like a painting.
+They were formed after volcanic activity and much of the islands were submerged by an earthquake in 426 BC.

 Lihadonisia in Greek Mythology

-The islands are associated with Greek mythology and were named after the slave of Heracles called Lihas.
+The islands are associated with Greek mythology and were named after Heracles' slave named Lihas.

-According to the legend, Deianeira, Heracles' wife, thought to be cheated, so she sent Lihas to Heracles with a poisoned robe.
-As Heracles wore the robe he began to suffer from pain, so he grabbed the servant and threw him to the sea.
+When Heracles wore the robe, he began to suffer in pain, so he grabbed the servant and threw him into the sea.

-The body parts of the servant were scattered everywhere, but Poseidon (the god of the sea), picked them up and transformed them into small islands, now known as Lihadonisia.
+The servant's body parts were scattered everywhere, but Poseidon (the god of the sea), picked them up and turned them into small islands, now known as Lihadonisia.